open-mmlab/mmcv/docs/build.md

    # check
    pip list
    ```

+1. Modify PyTorch code if necessary

+   If you are compiling against PyTorch 1.6.0, you might meet some errors from PyTorch as described in [this issue](https://github.com/pytorch/pytorch/issues/42467).
+   Follow [this pull request](https://github.com/pytorch/pytorch/pull/43380/files) to modify the source code in your local PyTorch installation.

 If you meet issues when running or compiling mmcv, we list some common issues in [TROUBLESHOOTING](./trouble_shooting.html).